Swedish Potato Sausage – Our Family Christmas Tradition

 Stuffing the Sausage

-After the meat and potatoes are well mixed (sometimes too much) then typically the couples will start the sausage stuffing process.
+After the meat and potatoes are well mixed (sometimes too much) typically the couples will start the sausage stuffing process.
 Again we use an old grinder with a handmade horn that I believe belonged to my grandparents and it’s well over 100 years old.
 It’s actually starting to crack and we are always afraid that this will be the last year.
 We keep a modern equivalent on standby just in case.

 You can also use a Kitchen-Aid mixer with a grinder attachment.